ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 #### Cluster Debugging
 You can monitor deployment locally on your own PC by running `kubectl get pods -w --all-namespaces`.
 For this to work, kubectl needs permissions to talk to the cluster.
-You can use gcloud to populate your kubectl config file with credentials to access the cluster.
+You can use gcloud to populate your kubeconfig file with credentials to access the cluster.
 This can help you to look into specific logs of each Spinnaker pod or follow up on deployments handled by Spinnaker.

 #### Audit Logging